malerey/next-complex-table/README.md

 - **Persistent preferences**: All table state saved to localStorage and restored on reload
 - **Better task organization**: Tasks grouped by category in expanded view
 - **Enhanced filtering**: Multi-select filters for status, assignee, and category

-Discovery: I need bulk operations and editing!

-That's it for now.
-Let's see how far this rabbit hole goes.